 - Social security contributions – paid by Saudi employees at the rate of up to 10% of their salary, with the employer also contributing up to 12%

-- Zakat – charitable tax linked to the Islamic faith that contributes towards those in need, charged at 2.5% on the net worth of all Saudi nationals and businesses
+- Zakat – charitable tax linked to the Islamic faith that contributes toward those in need, charged at 2.5% on the net worth of all Saudi nationals and businesses

 The Zakat, Tax, and Customs Authority (ZATCA) is responsible for collecting taxes in Saudi Arabia, and the fiscal year runs from 1 January to 31 December.
-There are no municipal, regional, or city taxes in Saudi Arabia; all taxes in the country are federal.
+There are no municipal, regional, or city taxes in the country; all taxes are levied at the federal level.

-Saudi Arabia also further extended the tax amnesty initiative, “Cancellation of Fines and Exemption of Financial Penalties“, introduced in March 2020 to help business mitigate the financial effects of the COVID-19 pandemic.
-The program now officially runs until 30 June 2024.
+For 2025, Saudi Arabia has extended the tax amnesty initiative, “Cancellation of Fines and Exemption of Financial Penalties,” which was introduced in March 2020 to help businesses mitigate the financial effects of the COVID-19 pandemic.
+The program now runs until 30 June 2025.

 Who pays tax in Saudi Arabia?

-Your tax obligations in Saudi Arabia depend on whether or not you qualify as a resident for tax purposes.
-You are a Saudi tax resident if you have permanent residence and live in the country for at least 30 days of the tax year, or if you live in Saudi Arabia for at least 183 days of the tax year.
+In Saudi Arabia, your tax obligations depend on whether or not you qualify as a resident for tax purposes.
+You are a tax resident if you have permanent residence and live in the country for at least 30 days of the tax year, or if you live in Saudi Arabia for at least 183 days of the tax year.

-All residents have to make social security contributions and foreign residents pay business taxes if they are running their own enterprise.
-Everyone has to pay VAT and excise duties on goods and services.
-Additionally, Saudi and other GCC nationals must pay Zakat, which is levied on both individuals and businesses.
-Expats who reside in the country don’t have to pay Zakat but can choose to do so if they wish.
+All residents have to make social security contributions, and foreign residents pay business taxes if they are running their own enterprise.
+Everyone must pay VAT and excise duties on goods and services.
+Additionally, Saudi and other GCC nationals are required to pay Zakat, which is levied on both individuals and businesses.
+Expats who reside in the country don’t have to pay Zakat (but may do so if they wish).

-Non-residents earning an income may also be subject to taxation in their home country, depending on the country’s tax laws.
-To prevent double taxation (paying tax on your income in two different countries), ZATCA currently has tax agreements in place with 56 other countries.
+Non-residents who earn an income may also be subject to taxation in their home country, depending on that country’s tax laws.
+To prevent double taxation (paying tax on your income in two different countries), ZATCA currently has tax agreements in place with 70 other countries.

-Expats who are self-employed in the country typically have to pay corporate income tax at the standard rate of 20% on profits.
+Expats who are self-employed in the country typically pay corporate income tax at the standard rate of 20% on their profits.

-Finally, citizens of the Kingdom, along with those in other Gulf Cooperation Council (GCC) countries, must also give a small percentage of their net worth to those in need.
-This is called Zakat.
-Expats are not required to pay Zakat.
+Finally, citizens of the Kingdom, along with those in other Gulf Cooperation Council (GCC) countries, must give a small percentage of their net worth to those in need (i.e., Zakat).
+Expats are not required to pay Zakat (but may do so if they want).

 Do I need a tax ID number in Saudi Arabia?